ppshree/ppshree/README.md

 <br>

-- 🔭 I’m currently working at **SS Lab** on full-stack and DevOps projects.
+- 🔭 I’m currently working at **HCL TECH** on full-stack and DevOps projects.
 - 🌱 I’m on a journey from **React Developer → Azure DevOps Engineer**.
 - 👨‍💻 All of my projects are available on [GitHub](https://github.com/ppshree?tab=repositories).
-- 💬 Ask me about **React, JavaScript, Node.js, MongoDB, CI/CD, Docker, Azure DevOps**.
+- 💬 Ask me about **React, JavaScript, Node.js, MongoDB, CI/CD, Docker, Azure DevOps, Jenkins,K8s**.
 - 📫 Reach me at **ppakajshree@gmail.com**
-- 📄 Know more about my experiences on [LinkedIn](https://www.linkedin.com/in/pankaj-kumar-a74129213).
+- 📄 Know more about my experiences on [LinkedIn](https://www.linkedin.com/in/ppshree).
 - ⚡ Fun fact: I once thought *Java* and *JavaScript* were the same thing 😅.

 <br>